Updated on June 1, 2021

+There are more than 16 million cancer survivors in the United States alone, and that number is expected to increase to 22 million by 2030.
 There’s a lot of emerging research looking at ways to help individuals diagnosed with cancer live both longer and healthier.
-To mark National Cancer Survivor’s Day this Sunday, here are three key steps research is suggesting can help survivors:
+To mark National Cancer Survivor Month, here are a few tips to live and thrive beyond a cancer diagnosis:

 Evidence is now clear that, like the general population, being active can improve physical health and well-being.
-An emerging but strong body of research, much of it focusing on colorectal cancers, suggests activity may lengthen survival and improve survivors’ quality of life.
+An emerging but strong body of research suggests, activity may lengthen survival and improve survivors’ quality of life.

 Guidelines from the American College of Sports Medicine encourage cancer survivors to avoid inactivity, even during treatment.
 Survivors should aim to get the same amount of exercise the government recommends for the general population: 150 minutes per week of moderate intensity aerobic exercise.
 Survivors should also do muscle training and flexibility exercises weekly.